 Now, the amount of pool shock it takes to reach breakpoint depends on your pool gallons and combined chlorine level and a common problem is that today’s ever-popular vinyl lined pools cannot handle the required amount as they will damage and fade the liner over time.
 Painted pools can handle a great deal more but can fade and plastered pools can be blasted to no end.
 With fiberglass pools, you should be slightly more… conservative in your dosage.

 HOW MUCH SHOCK?
 A good rule of thumb is to use one bag of shock per 10,000 gallons or 1 gallon of liquid chlorine.
 To be quite honest you have to “play” with the strength depending on your pool problem but a safe bet is to hit it with the 1 bag per 10K – plus 1 more bag, so you get there without damaging your liner.
 So you take 3 steps forward and just 2 back.
 If that doesn’t do it, wait 1-3 days to make sure the level goes down and do it again.
 Now it’s 3 steps forward and 1 back.
 On the third shock you are 3 forward and 0 back.
-Now you are done and regular chlorine tablets or any other sanitizing methods should keep it sanitized and clear!
+Now you are done and regular chlorine tablets or any other sanitizing methods like calcium hypochlorite should keep it sanitized and clear!

 Shock and chlorine will wear off faster with intense sun and less when the there is no sun.
 I always brush the pool floor and walls, then shock.
 Repeat until clear.
 Different levels of cloudiness demand different amounts of shock and I have come to know my pool and if it’s green with visible algae – I double the dose.